-The year 2010 marked the 30th anniversary of the Alaska National Interest Lands Conservation Act (ANILCA).
+The year 2015 was the 35th anniversary of the Alaska National Interest Lands Conservation Act (ANILCA).
 The web sites listed below examine ANILCA from a variety of perspectives.
-This list is not comprehensive and only touches on issues such as subsistence; the researcher is encouraged to follow additional links contained in these web sites and use web search engines for further information.
+This list is not comprehensive and only touches on issues such as subsistence.
+The researcher is encouraged to follow additional links contained in these web sites and use web search engines for further information.

 The Legal Information Institute at Cornell University offers searchable access to the United States Code, including the Table of Popular Names.
 The full text of ANILCA is available at http://www.law.cornell.edu/uscode/16/ch51.text.html